GithubUser017/EntrezPlantSearch/README.md

 choice 3: Both - Does search choice 1 and 2 in a single search.
 Very slow.

-If you are not ready to do a plant or phytochemical search, you can do a gene search for fun using choice 4.
+If you are not ready to do a plant or phytochemical search, you can do a human protein coding gene search for fun using choice 4.
 This is not a very efficient search, as using MESH  terms are probably for genes.

 This jupyter notebook was mostly created using the GPT 3 version of ChatGPT.
 Feel free to add and improve the Github project.
 Thanks!